 Sometimes it’s necessary to take a ‘stepping-stone’ role to help move your career into a position you might grow from.
 Although you intended to gain experience, make connections and leave after a year or two, you’ve become stuck in the role and are unable to move forward with your larger career plan.

-If this has happened, return to your career plan and decide which is the next logical step for progression.
-You could also try enlisting the assistance of a recruitment professional—they have the skills needed to help you refine your plan and move you towards your next opportunity.
+If this has happened, return to your original career plan and decide which is the next logical step for progression.
+You could also try enlisting the assistance of a recruitment professional - they have the skills needed to help you refine your plan and move you towards your next opportunity.

-4. Considerable time has elapsed since your last bonus or pay rise
+4. Considerable time has passed since your last bonus or pay rise

 Has it been a while since you were rewarded with a bonus or pay rise?
-It could be a sign that you aren’t chasing new career achievements or hitting your targets.
+It could be a sign that you aren’t chasing career goals or hitting your targets.

 You can start by checking a trusted, industry-wide report, like the Robert Half Salary Guide, to see whether your industry is currently awarding bonuses as standard and what the salary benchmark looks like within your location.
 From there, you can choose to negotiate a pay rise or to assess new opportunities elsewhere.